 In this case, Rules 3 and 4 are combined.
-The CV's for the two ratios are first determined using Rule 4, and then the CV of their difference is found using Rule 3.
+The CVs for the two ratios are first determined using Rule 4, and then the CV of their difference is found using Rule 3.

-10.1.1 Examples of using the CV tables for Categorical Estimates
+10.1.1 Examples of Using the Coefficient of Variation Tables for Categorical Estimates

 The following examples based on the 2002 Annual data are included to assist users in applying the foregoing rules.
+Please note that the data for these examples are different than the results obtained from the current survey and are only to be used as a guide.